CleanroomMC/cleanroom-website/docs/groovy-script/mods/aether_legacy/accessory.md

 ## Adding Recipes

-- Adds an Accessory in the format `item`, `type`, where type is one of the following: "Ring", "Pendant", "Cape", "Shield", "Glove", or "Misc".:
+- Adds an Accessory in the format `item`, `type`, where type is one of the following: "Ring", "Pendant", "Cape", "Shield", "Glove", or "Misc":

     ```groovy:no-line-numbers
     mods.aether_legacy.accessory.add(ItemStack, String)